Uberspace/lab/source/guide_lychee.rst

 You will need to enter the following information:

-  * your MySQL hostname, username and password: the hostname is ``localhost`` and you should know your MySQL credentials_ by now.
+  * your MySQL hostname, username and password: the hostname is ``localhost`` and you should know your MySQL :manual_anchor:`credentials <database-mysql.html#login-credentials>` by now.
 If you don't, start reading again at the top.
-  * your Lychee database name: we suggest you use an additional_ database.
+  * your Lychee database name: we suggest you use an :manual_anchor:`additional <database-mysql.html#additional-databases>` database.
 For example: isabell_lychee.
 Enter that, you can leave the prefix field empty.

 For the last step you have to enter the username/password you want to use for the Lychee user.